Crédit Agricole Group's Code of Ethics

-In 2018, CACEIS confirms its position within the Gold category and is among the top 1% of all companies evaluated by EcoVadis in the Financial service activities, except insurance and pension funding, the corporate social responsibility (CSR) rating platform.
+In 2020, CACEIS evolves within the Platinum category and is among the top 1% of all companies evaluated by EcoVadis in the Financial service activities, except insurance and pension funding, the corporate social responsibility (CSR) rating platform.

 This rating underscores CACEIS Group’s status as a socially responsible company in the eyes of our clients, partners and prospects.